The School Run

 MM0EFI

 I had an hour to get down the hill, get the Land Rover home and swap cars.
-The maths didn’t add up, so I stumbled and blundered down the hill, then Reggie the 110 did his bit by overtaking a logging truck and delivering some previously unheard squeally tyre moments on the nice sun dry roads.
+The maths didn’t add up, so I stumbled and blundered down the hill, then Reggie the 110 did his bit by overtaking a logging truck and delivering some previously unheard squeally tyre moments on the nice sun dried roads.

 I made it home for 1440 and was away again at 1445.
 There you go, a day in the SOTA life of Alex.